-This article looks at the differences between several words whose Greek meanings overlap quite a bit, but which Christ seems to used very differently.
+This article looks at the differences between several words whose Greek meanings overlap quite a bit, but which Jesus seems to used very differently.
 The view here about how Christ uses these words may be unique, but this evaluation does eliminate several problems with the way we currently translated these words inconsistently.
 The picture on the right summarizes this article's explanation of Jesus's view of the components of human life, but we start with the most difficult component.

 The Problem with Psyche as "Soul/Life"

 The word psyche (ψυχὴν) creates a special problem for translators when they translate Christ's words because they translate it to mean two very different things: a person's "soul" and his "life."
-In the NT, it is translated 58 times as "soul" and 40 times as "life" (and three times as "mind" but never when Christ uses it that way, using a completely different word for "mind").
-Sometimes, the switch between the two is sudden, for example, in Mat 16:25, it says, "For whoever will save his life shall lose it," translating psyche as "life," but then in the following verse, Mat 16:26, it says, "For what is a man profited, if he shall gain the whole world, and lose his own soul?" translating psyche as "soul."
+In the NT, it is translated 58 times as "soul", 40 times as "life", and three times as "mind".
+Sometimes, the switch between the two is sudden, for example, in Matthew 16:25, it says, "For whoever will save his life shall lose it," translating psyche as "life," but then in the following verse, Matthew 16:26, it says, "For what is a man profited, if he shall gain the whole world, and lose his own soul?" translating psyche as "soul."

 However, psyche doesn't seem to be a word (for example, like the Greek word translated as "judge") that has different meanings in different contexts.
 Rather it is a concept that is captured well by neither of these words.

 There is an English meaning that does work, the psychological term of "self", which means our worldly sense of self.
 However, before we discuss it, we should look at some related Greek words.
 From his use of all three of these words (plus his use of the word for "body", which is much more straightforward), we get a clearer idea of what Christ means when he uses the word psyche.

 Mind and Spirit